-The Anti-social behaviour, crime and policing act 2014 allows local authorities the power through a public space protection order (PSPO) to restrict public right of way over a highway to reduce crime and ASB.
-Alleygating has been an effective tool to combat these issues with the installation of steel gates to the ends of back streets and alleyways.
+The Anti-social Behaviour, Crime and Policing Act 2014 allows local authorities the power through a Public Space Protection Order (PSPO) to restrict public right of way over a highway to reduce crime and anti-social behaviour (ASB).
+Alley gating has been an effective tool to combat these issues with the installation of steel gates to the ends of back streets and alleyways.
 This provides a safe and clean environment for residents and dramatically reduces the threat of crime such as burglary and criminal damage by securing previously vulnerable areas.

 Gating of a back street or alleyway is only half of the job.
 To ensure the success of a scheme cooperation from all residents is essential.
 Experience has shown that gating in areas where support is low will struggle.

 A Gating Order will only be applied for where crime and anti-social behaviour levels are significant and are linked to the back street or alleyway in question.
 Other methods of crime reduction must have been considered beforehand for gating to be viewed as the most appropriate action.
 Practical considerations for the installation of the gates will also be considered before approval is given.

 How do I apply for alley gates?

 To register your interest in joining an alley gating scheme, you must complete an application form and return it to the Community Safety Team for consideration.
 This application form will arrive with a pre-paid envelope to return to Streetscene.
 Please note completing an application form does not guarantee it will be accepted.

 All applications need to meet certain criteria.
 Providing evidence that outlines the crime levels and ASB issues within your area to further support your application.
 The Council accepts applications at any time, however applications are reviewed annually; this normally takes place in during the summer when the selection process begins.

 How do I request a key for an alley gate scheme?